Apple Butter & Sweet Showers

 And speaking of sweet.

-I'm still using up the last of the few apples that were sent to me from Washington - what a delicious blessing they have been!
-This apple butter is a great way to use up an excess, or even slightly damaged or overly-ripe, apples that you may have laying around.
+I'm still using up the last of the few apples that were sent to me from Washington — what a delicious blessing they have been!
+This apple butter is a great way to use up an excess, or even slightly damaged or overly ripe apples that you may have lying around.

 Just in case you wanted to see a picture of the apple butter in my hand, there you go.
 Very simple and very delicious.
 The apple butter, that is.
 Not my hand.